ilkkamtk/WSK/Week2/AdvancedJavaScript1.md

 ### Enhancing the Modular Restaurant App

-In this assignment, your objective is to finalize the restaurant app by incorporating modular components, arrow functions, special operators, and applying destructuring where appropriate.
+In this assignment, your objective is to finalize the restaurant app started in AJAX assingment 5 by incorporating modular components, arrow functions, special operators, and applying destructuring where appropriate.
 You'll be enhancing the existing codebase to create a more organized, maintainable, and efficient application.

 **Requirements:**